 Teaching

-I have teaching interests in metaphysics, philosophy of religion, Eastern philosophy (specifically, Indian and classical Chinese philosophy), and ethics (including biomedical ethics).
-In 2021 I was awarded the UMass philosophy department’s annual Robison Prize for Teaching Excellence because I created a new Eastern philosophy course for the department and received positive evaluations from my students.
 Below are the course descriptions and syllabi for many of the courses that I have taught as the instructor of record.
-In light of student feedback and my own ideas, many of my syllabi have been modified since teaching these courses.
+Many of my syllabi have been modified since teaching these courses in light of feedback and new ideas.
 In those cases, I have included the modified syllabus rather than the original syllabus below to show how I would likely design the class next time I teach it.

 Social and Political Philosophy